LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Resume/README.md

 #### Tell me about yourself
-**I**: I’m Jonas, a Master’s student in EECS at UC Berkeley with a strong background in robotics and computer vision. \
+**I**: I’m Jonas, a Master’s student in EECS at UC Berkeley with a background in robotics and computer vision. \
 **E**: Over the past 7 years, I have developed real-time perception pipelines and object detection/tracking systems for mobile robots with omnidirectional chassis. \
 **R**: My experience spans both research and industry, during undergrad, I worked on explainable AI for image classification and data mining in materials science, supported by the National Natural Science Foundation of China.
 **W**: Before graduating, I interned at Momenta as a Software Engineer, helping to deliver the first version of the autonomous reversing feature in 6 months.
-**C**: I feel like I think it's dope to build something with a team, but it's even more dope to bring it to the real world.
-I really enjoy working in fast-paced environments, where things move quickly and ideas turn into real impact.
-After talking with Zhengtao at the career fair, I feel like MaxInsight is exactly the kind of place where I can make a real contribution and grow.
+**C[For Research]**: Although I have engaged several computer vision based project, I'm kinda an entry level in VlA model which I think would be the key to any intelligent agents no matter robots or avs.
+So the project you will launch this summer aligns well with my interest and motivation as I mentioned, so I’m determined to engage with every phase of this project, from design to deployment, and contribute even small yet meaningful advances in this field.
+Professor Hao Su also did well in bridging industry and research, that's the reason

+why interest？
+* My passion for robotics began in middle school and continued through high school FIRST Tech challenges, where I recognized the limitations of human perception.
+This led me to focus on computer vision during my undergraduate studies, and later—after an industry internship—I discovered how VLA models can overcome many of the downsides of vision-only approaches.

+follow-up questions
+* “What benchmarks or metrics do you use to measure success?
+Are there standardized test scenarios for open-vocabulary, real-world manipulation tasks?”
+* “Do you leverage edge computing or GPU clusters, and how do you balance accuracy with the computational constraints of a real robot system?”
+* “Beyond the immediate project goals, what are your thoughts on scaling up VLA systems to handle even more complex tasks and environments?”
+* I have scheduled a trip to sd this spring recess, Is it possible to visit

 ## Momenta
 #### Can you walk me through your experience at Momenta and your role in improving the reversing feature for GM Cadillac Lyriq?